 - NO Loud Noises

-Rest should be continued until all signs and symptoms have resolved.
-Rest in this demographic should and would include exclusion from school.
+“Rest” should be continued until all signs and symptoms have resolved.
+Rest in this demographic does not mean complete removal from school; using the Concussion Oversight Team at the school temporary adjustments should be used.
 When trying to learn the brain is working, thus not resting.
 Even if the kid went to school the bright lights, the loud noises and the exercise the brain needs to just navigate the hallways is enough to impede progress in resolving this injury.
-As a reminder, it may be good to take the cell phone, computer and video game systems from the kids.
-They should return to school when all signs and symptoms have resolved.
+As a reminder, it may be good to take/heavily monitor: cell phone, computer and video game systems from the kids.
+They should return to normal school day when all signs and symptoms have resolved.

 RETURN TO ACTIVITY (including Physical Education)

-- Light aerobic exercise such as walking or stationary cycling.
+- Light aerobic exercise such as power walking or stationary cycling increasing heart rate to 50-70% of MHR.
 Monitor for symptoms and signs.
 No resistance training or weight lifting.

-- Sport – specific activities and training (eg. skating in hockey).
+- Sport – specific activities and training (eg. skating in hockey); sprints, calisthenics increasing heart rate to 80-90% of MHR for 10 minutes total over 20 minute time frame.
 No contact or risk of contact.
+May begin weight training.

 - Game play.

-As stated above each step should be only attempted if there is NO signs or symptoms as they relate to the concussion.
+As stated above each step should be only attempted if there is NO NEW signs or symptoms or they are not exacerbated as they relate to the this concussion incident.